raml-apis/Facebook/portal/api/notebook.md

         <meta property="og:image" content="https://s-static.ak.fbcdn.net/images/devsite/attachment_blank.png" />
     </head>
 <body>
-    It's my sample achievement for the 'facebook' API Notebook v2.<br/> See the page code.
+    It's my sample achievement for the 'Facebook' API Notebook v2.<br/> See the page code.
 </body>

 - Your facebook account must have at least one video, event and friendlist in order to execute methods related with these objects.
 - Some notebooks require your account to have at least one page.
-- The "App part 2, group part 1" notebook requires you to enter a valid facebook user_id in the very beginning.
+- The "Graph.
+App part 2" and "Graph.
+Group part 1" notebooks require you to enter a valid facebook user_id in the very beginning.
 It will be added to lists of members and admins of created groups.
 You may use your own user_id.